nguyenhhoa03/MarkFlow/README.md

 # MarkFlow

+## This repository is no longer maintained; the project has been continued at [github.com/hyperbIoom/MarkFlow](https://github.com/hyperbIoom/MarkFlow).

 > Just a simple note-taking app

 MarkFlow is a streamlined note-taking application built with [ToastUI Editor](https://ui.toast.com/tui-editor) and [Flask](https://github.com/pallets/flask/).
 Designed to simplify document creation and reporting compared to complex word processors, while helping you organize and manage your projects effectively.